This recipe requires a heat source

-- 1-1.5 cups of water
+- 1-1.5 cups water

-- 2 cloves of garlic, minced
+- 2 cloves garlic (minced)

-- 1 tomato, chopped
+- 1 tomato (chopped)

 - 1 can of beans (chickpea, kidney, or black beans)

-- 2 teaspoons of ground cumin
+- 2 tsp ground cumin

-- 2 teaspoons of paprika
+- 2 tsp paprika

-- 1.5 teaspoons of salt, or to taste
+- 1.5 tsp salt, to taste

-- Wash hands!
+- Wash hands.

 - Trim the bottom of the peppers very gently, without cutting a hole in them, so that they sit upright on the counter.
-Very carefully, poke a face into the pepper, using a toothpick.
-Set aside for later.
+Then, very carefully, poke a face or design into the peppers, using a toothpick.
+This is your chance to get creative!

 - Peel and take pulp and seeds out of squash.
 Dice into cubes.

-- Put olive oil in a large saucepan, and set to medium heat.
+- Heat olive oil in a large saucepan over medium heat.

-- Add 1 cup of water and squash to the saucepan, and cover the pan.
-Bring to a boil, and simmer the squash until tender.
+- Add 1 cup of water and squash to the saucepan and cover.
+Bring to a boil, then simmer squash until tender.

-- Add in rice and beans.
+- Add rice and beans.

 - Add salt, paprika, and cumin, and mix well.